AzarguNazari/PHP-To-UML/README.md

-# PHPtoUML
+# PHP to UML
-A tool that helps developers to generate their UML diagram through uploading their PHP code
+A tool to generate UML diagram by uploading the PHP code

 ## How to run it?
 - If you have docker-compose, just type `docker-compose up -d` and access it on `localhost`